 Indeed, one of the many reasons many of us become weed dependent is we “need” it to fall asleep.
 Unfortunately, there’s a Catch-22 with this practice: ingesting THC just prior to bedtime interferes with the natural REM sleep cycle.
 So, while Mother Mary Jane definitely helps one to fall asleep, she takes away the deep, restful sleep pattern that Mother Nature intended.

-7 Tips to Better Sleep During the Detox Process and Beyond
+7 Tips to Better Sleep During Weed Detox and Beyond

 - Get out of bed and go to bed at the same time every day to reestablish your body’s circadian rhythm.
 Don’t be tempted to hit the snooze button or sleep late if you didn’t sleep well as this only pushes the problem forward.